 Through prayer, finances, and short-term teams we will develop long-term partnerships with missionaries who plant or support viable, reproducing, indigenous churches that proclaim the good news of Jesus Christ in areas where there is little Christian presence.

-We support three international missionaries, Robbie and Murray Lathrop with Mission to the World, Christopher and Donnette Brock with Mission to the World, and a Montana couple serving in the Middle East with Gospel Partners, Brennan and Becca McCafferty with MTW in Cambodia, Daniel and Katy in Belgium, and Eric and Megan in Panama.
+We support five international missionaries, Christopher and Donnette Brock with Mission to the World (MTW), a Montana couple serving in the Middle East with Gospel Partners, Brennan and Becca McCafferty with MTW in Cambodia, Daniel and Katy in Belgium, and Eric and Megan in Panama.

 When Chris started seminary in 2009, both he and Donnette already sensed that the Lord was calling them to the mission field.
 Chris felt a strong call toward pastoral ministry and church planting, and Donnette was also interested in finding a way to serve the Lord with her administrative gifts.
 In 2011 the Brocks accepted a call to serve as church planters in southwest France.
 Chris was ordained with the PCA in 2013, and the Brocks moved to France in January of 2015.